 As with other supplements and medications, chaga carries some risks.
 It can also trigger side effects and may interact dangerously with some medications.

-To reduce the risks of using chaga mushrooms, a person should consider the following:
+To reduce the risks of using chaga mushrooms, a person should consider:

-- Continue taking all prescribed medications, as chaga is not a substitute for traditional medicine.
+- Continuing to take all prescribed medications — chaga is not a substitute for traditional medication.

-- Tell a doctor about all medications being used.
+- Informing a doctor about all medications they are taking.
 As with other drugs and supplements, chaga may alter the effectiveness of various medications.

-- Write down any side effects from chaga use.
-Though rare, chaga can trigger an allergic reaction in some people.
+- Documenting any side effects from chaga use.
+Though rare, chaga could trigger an allergic reaction in some people.
 Trouble breathing, changes in heart rate, and loss of consciousness are medical emergencies.

-- Avoid using other herbal supplements while taking chaga, unless a doctor advises otherwise.
+- Avoiding other herbal supplements while taking chaga unless a doctor advises otherwise.

-- Research supplement brands and buy from reputable sources, as chaga is not monitored by the U.S. Food and Drug Administration (FDA).
+- Researching supplement brands and buying from reputable sources — chaga is not monitored by the Food and Drug Administration (FDA).